Jared Huffman: Elections

-Huffman won the Democratic nomination for the 6th district in a hotly contested June 2006 primary in which he surprised the political establishment with a victory over Pamela Torliatt, a Petaluma city councilwoman, and Cynthia Murray, a Marin County Supervisor who was initially considered the front-runner.
-Huffman also defeated Assistant State Attorney General Damon Connelly, Marin County Democratic Chairman John Alden, and sociologist Alex Easton-Brown.
+Huffman won the Democratic nomination for the 6th district, an open seat after incumbent Joe Nation was termed out, in a hotly contested June 2006 primary in which he surprised the political establishment with a victory over Pamela Torliatt, a Petaluma city councilwoman, and Cynthia Murray, a Marin County Supervisor who was initially considered the front-runner.
+Huffman also defeated Assistant State Attorney General Damon Connolly, Marin County Democratic chairman John Alden, and sociologist Alex Easton-Brown.

 Huffman defeated Republican nominee Michael Hartnett by a more than 2:1 margin in the 2006 general election.

 Huffman faced two opponents in the 2008 general election: Republican Paul Lavery and Libertarian Timothy Hannan.
-He won with 70% of the vote, and the 137,873 votes he received were among the most by any California Assembly candidate in 2008.
+He won 70% of the vote, and the 137,873 votes he received were among the most by any California Assembly candidate in 2008.
 In the Democratic primary, Huffman was unopposed and received 57,213 votes—the most of any California Assemblymember in that election.

 In the June 2010 California primary, Huffman defeated Patrick Connally.
 He defeated Republican nominee Robert Stephens in the general election with more than 70% of the vote—the highest winning margin of any candidate on the ballot in the North Bay that year.
-Due to term limits, Huffman was unable to seek a fourth Assembly term in 2012.
+Due to term limits, Huffman could not seek a fourth Assembly term in 2012.

 Tenure

 In his first four years as a legislator, Huffman authored and passed more than 40 pieces of legislation.
 In 2008, he sponsored a bill (AB 2950), which he wrote with internet attorney Daniel Balsam, that aimed to close what its proponents characterized as loopholes in the CAN-SPAM Act that made it more difficult to bring lawsuits against deceptive spammers.
 The bill passed the State Assembly and Senate, but Governor Arnold Schwarzenegger vetoed it.

+In 2009, Huffman authored a bill (AB 1437) to require all shelled eggs sold in California to comply with Proposition 2's requirement that egg-laying hens be raised with enough space to fully extend their limbs and turn around.
+The law was signed by Governor Schwarzenegger in 2010 and took effect on January 1, 2015.
+It was later codified and expanded by 2018 California Proposition 12, which prohibited the sale of products from animals raised in battery cages, gestation crates, and veal crates.

 On February 14, 2011, Huffman co-sponsored a bill with Paul Fong, California Assembly Bill 376, to make it illegal to possess, distribute, or sell shark fins, except for research or commercial purposes.

 Committee assignments

-Upon his swearing-in on December 4, 2006, Assembly Speaker Fabian Núñez named Huffman chair of the Committee on Environmental Safety and Toxic Materials.
-In August 2008, the new Assembly Speaker, Karen Bass, named Huffman to chair the Water, Parks & Wildlife Committee.
+Upon his swearing-in on December 4, 2006, Assembly speaker Fabian Núñez named Huffman chair of the Committee on Environmental Safety and Toxic Materials.
+In August 2008, the new Assembly speaker, Karen Bass, named Huffman to chair the Water, Parks & Wildlife Committee.